-Beyond Virginia's efforts, DARS staff monitors national trends and information from ACL and national organizations, such as the National Association of States United for Aging and Disabilities (NASUAD), National Association of Area Agencies on Aging (N4A), and the National Council on Aging (NCOA), among others, to identify best practices and strategies that can be used in the Commonwealth to improve programs and services.
+Beyond Virginia's efforts, DARS staff monitors national trends and information from ACL and national organizations, such as the National Association of States United for Aging and Disabilities (NASUAD), N4A, and the National Council on Aging (NCOA), among others, to identify best practices and strategies that can be used in the Commonwealth to improve programs and services.
 DARS staff, in turn, share best practices gleaned from those efforts with AAAs and contractors.